 Preservation, Revival, and Global Influence

 Today, the legacy of Central Asian warrior embroidery is safeguarded by museums, cultural foundations, and living artisans.
-The techniques, once threatened by Soviet centralization and industrialization, are experiencing a resurgence as part of national identity movements.
+The techniques, once threatened by Soviet centralization and industrialization, are experiencing a resurgence as part of national identity movements and global interest in handmade textiles.

 Museums and Cultural Heritage